nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Higher Order Notes.md

 - They can help you to overcome [[Mental Squeeze Points]].
 - The more profound power of MOC's is that they can be used as rapid ideation chambers.
 - MOC's are ideation accelerators.
+- Higher order notes like MOC's can be used for navigational purposes, hence the name "map"